shoorick/cv/cv.md

 March 2024 — present, _Caesaria, Israel_

-Enhanced and maintained website functionality, upgraded and refactored legacy codebase to be compatible with PHP 8, conducted comprehensive testing and created technical documentation.
+Enhanced and maintained functionality of company’s products, upgraded and refactored legacy codebase to be compatible with PHP 8, conducted comprehensive testing and created technical documentation.